Rylo-13/Rylo-13/README.md

 - Hi, I’m Rylo.
-- I'm a Full Stack Web Developer based in Melbourne.
+- Full Stack Web Developer based in Melbourne, Australia.
-- I’m interested in building cool web applications, Web3, NFTs and skateboarding!
+- Interested in building cool web applications, everything Web3 and skateboarding!
-- I’m currently focused on TypeScript, React and Solidity.
+- Currently focused on TypeScript, React and Solidity..
+And probably a hundred other programming technologies

 <!---
 Rylo-13/Rylo-13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.